Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Introduction

-Although it is arguable that continuous-time filtering provides an idealised solution in terms of regularity and asymptotic variance, it has become clear recently \citep{Verge2015,Rebeschini2015} that, at a practical level, there is a principle that is fundamental for the success of filtering in high-dimensional problems: the effects of local, continuous spatial properties of the observation process should be incorporated in the solution.
-As identified by Bickel\emph{ }\textit{et al.} \citep{Bickel2008}, the information contained in the observation process calls forth the notion of \emph{effective dimension} of the space, which is what really affects the statistical efficiency of sequential Monte Carlo filters, leading to the conclusion that a tempering procedure only addresses part of the problem.
-Recently, a principled approach by Rebeschini \& van Handel \citep{Rebeschini2015} proposes to structure the filtering problem in blocks of the state-space, so that the final solution is a global empirical measure combining all the local solutions to the separate blocks.
-As shown by Rebeschini \& van Handel \citep{Rebeschini2015}, by using the \emph{decay of correlations} property\footnote{a spatial counterpart of the stability property of nonlinear filters, by which a probability mass is strongly correlated to masses within its neighbourhood but has negligible correlation with respect to the remaining areas of the state-space.}, it is possible to develop particle filters based on local solutions whose approximation error does not depend on the state dimensions.
+Continuous-time filtering may be seen by some as an idealized problem of limited practical utility.
+However, recent research \citep{Verge2015,Rebeschini2015} has shown that continuous-time filtering can offer key insights into the fundamental principles necessarily associated with successful filtering in high-dimensions: the effects of local, continuous spatial properties of the observation process need to be incorporated in the solution.
+As identified by Bickel~\textit{et al.} \citep{Bickel2008}, the information in the data gives rise to the notion of the \emph{effective dimension} of the space.
+It is this effective dimension, and not the dimension of the state space itself, that actually affects the statistical efficiency of inference algorithms.
+This implies that tempering only addresses part of the problem, remaining the local observation properties to be incorporated.
+Recently, based on a principled approach, Rebeschini \& van Handel \citep{Rebeschini2015} proposed to decompose the state space into separate blocks.
+The global solution to the inference problem is then constructed by combining the local solutions for each of the blocks.
+The paper goes on to demonstrate that, by using the \emph{decay of correlations} property\footnote{A spatial counterpart of the stability property of nonlinear filters, by which a probability mass is strongly correlated to masses within its neighbourhood but has negligible correlation with respect to the remaining areas of the state space.}, it is possible to develop particle filters based on local solutions in such a way that the approximation error does not depend on the dimension of the state space.